Please view these information tabs to help with determining the proper parts for your clock.

 After the install of the cuckoo clock minute hand we need them to point to the right place.
 Putting the hands in a position to point to the right place when it cuckoos the hour.
 Put the clock up on the wall and turn the minute hand to make the clock cuckoo out the top of the hour.

 Count the number of cuckoo’s the clock sounds out and point the hour hand to that number.
 For example, if there were 6 cuckoos point the hour hand to the six.
-The minute hand gets loosened some so you can turn it to the 12 to represent the top of the hour.
+Loosen the minute hand some so you can turn it to the 12 to represent the top of the hour.

 Tighten the minute hand nut while holding it still at the 12.
-Now just check the next hour and see if it will point to the correct spots when it cuckoos again.
+Now just check the next hour and see if it will point to the correct spot when it cuckoos again.

 Cuckoo Strike Quantity Issues